brian-j-smith/Mamba.jl/doc/examples/magnesium.rst

 Model
 ^^^^^

-Number of events reported for treatment and control subjects in 8 studies as
+Number of events reported for treatment and control subjects in 8 studies is modelled as

 .. math::